GoLand 2026.2 Help

 Coverage analysis executes the corresponding run configuration with the coverage agent attached.
 This agent instruments the bytecode to keep track of the execution line-by-line.
 After the execution completes, the results of the analysis appear in the IDE.

-GoLand can display the results for one or more coverage suites at once.
-If multiple suites are selected, the IDE displays merged results from these suites.
-This means that a line is considered covered if it was executed in at least one of the selected suites.
+GoLand can display results from one or more coverage suites at the same time, and you can select which suites to show.
+If multiple suites are selected, the IDE displays their merged results: this means that a line is considered covered if it was executed in at least one of the suites.

-Add to import external suite file, for example, generated in the CI server or sent to you by someone else.
+• Use the Add button Add to import a external suite file, for example, generated in the CI server or sent to you by someone else.

 GoLand shows coverage results in: